 Another factor worth noticing is that riding a 350-watt e-bike at full speed all the time is not at all same as riding a 1500-watt e-bike at full speed.
 So, the choice of power assistance also depends on the e-bike’s power available to the rider.

 One e-bike power usage strategy you may want to use

-Most of e-cyclists do not usually assist their e-bikes at full electric power all the time as this dries up the battery cells way faster as compared to adjusting level of assistance depending on the terrain, stage of the trip and other factors.
+Most e-bike riders do not usually assist their e-bikes at full-electric power all the time as this dries up the battery cells way faster as compared to adjusting the level of assistance depending on the terrain, stage of the trip, and other factors.

 Here is a strategy you may want to try if you would like to conserve battery charge for longer during your trip:

 - If you are up for a little workout and like to keep yourself fit and healthy, use ECO or lowest PAS level when getting started;

 - If you are fighting with the head wind, increase your pedaling power or increase the level of assist to NORMAL, TRAIL or even POWER mode.
 The increased power mode would help if you are in a hurry and want to reach somewhere faster.